MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-07-19-integrating-mobilefirst-foundation-8-in-ionic-based-apps.md

 We have defined the **balance** variable that will hold the value we get back from the adapter call.
 We have also defined the **getAdapter** variable which is the function where we actually call the adapter and get the balance.

+> Learn more about the [MobileFirst security framework]({{site.baseurl}}/tutorials/en/foundation/8.0/authentication-and-security/authorization-concepts/)

 ### Updating the view
 Add the following code in your **index.html** in the `<ion-content>` elements: